scalacenter/scalafix/CONTRIBUTING.md

-Be sure to run `scalafmt` (available in the `bin` folder) to ensure code formatting. `./bin/scalafmt --diff` formats only the files that have changed from the master branch.
+Be sure to run `scalafmt` (available in the `bin` folder) to ensure code formatting. `./bin/scalafmt --diff` formats only the files that have changed from the main branch.
 You can read more about it at http://scalafmt.org

 ## Documentation